Jeremy Vuolo Treats Pregnant Jinger Duggar To Babymoon For Easter, Baby Bump Enters 24th Week

-Recently, the married members of the Duggar family have not been disclosing their pregnancy journey on Instagram.
+Recently, the married members of the Duggar family have not shared their pregnancy journey on Instagram.
 Joy-Anna Duggar posted only a handful baby bump pictures during her nine months and never wrote about the experience of becoming a mother.
-Kendra Duggar went as far as to not opening an Instagram account and only limiting her updates via TLC and Duggar family blogs.
+Kendra Duggar went as far as to not open an Instagram account, limiting her updates via TLC and Duggar family blogs.
 So it was a refreshing surprise when Jinger Duggar decided to document the growth of her baby bump and update her fans on how she and her husband, Jeremy Vuolo, are spending the nine months.

-Even before Jinger and Jeremy gave their baby announcement in January, they were very engaged with their fans on Instagram.
-Since they did not get pregnant right after their wedding, like many Duggars have, they got to create memories as a couple traveling all around the US, enjoying downtime together and getting to know each other’s families.
+Even before Jinger and Jeremy made their baby announcement in January, they were very engaged with their fans on Instagram.
+Since they did not get pregnant right after their wedding, like many Duggars have, they got to create memories as a couple traveling all around the U.S., enjoying downtime together and getting to know each other’s families.

 So when it came time to bring a child into the world, the couple felt more ready than ever.